bat-literature/bat-literature.github.io/README.md

 [![results](assets/zenodo-results.png)](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus)

-### Example: Web Search For Specific Zotero Record
+### Searching by Zotero Record Identifiers

 BatLit is managed in Zotero.
 Each Zotero record has a group id and an item id.
-These ids are unique identifiers for a record.
-The ids are used to create a life science identifier for each literature record with the following syntax:
+These ids uniquely identify a record.
+These ids are combined to create a life science identifier for each Zotero literature record with the following syntax:

 ```
 urn:lsid:zotero.org:groups:[group id]:items:[item id]